cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 #### Why compile?

-To avoid big property, we need wrapperd decider synthesized by multiple deciders.
+To avoid big property, we need a wrapped decider synthesized by multiple deciders.
-However developers don't want to write specific decider and predicate.
+However, developers don't want to write specific decider by Solidity in manually because it takes much time and can cause trivial bug.
-So, OVM compiler should compile Properties with free variables.
+OVM compiler, hence, should compile complex decider which is composed from multiple deciders to one decider.

 #### How compile